 At the moment a group of interested community and church members is in the middle of applying for grants to undertake a big project centred around St John's Church at Hall Waberthwaite.
 We have five main aims:

-What we want to do on this site is to keep interested people up to date with progress and plans.
+What we want to do on this website is to keep interested people up to date with progress and plans.

-National Lottery funding is much harder to get nowadays, but we hope changes in January 2109 will give us a better chance.
-It would be our major funder.
-In the meantime we're applying for more, smaller grants and starting to do some of the less major things which will contribute to the scheme.
+National Lottery funding is much harder to get nowadays, but the new grant guidelines out now still match up with our plans.
+If successful, it will be our major funder.
+If not, then we will keep on applying to other grant bodies who support big projects.
+In the meantime we're applying for more, smaller grants and starting to do some of the things which will contribute to the scheme.
+If you visit the church, which will look stunning over the next few weeks, look for the facsimile of a guidebook first produced in the 1950s.

 There are lots of ways to be involved: